belfastkeyboard/CHeap/README.md

 - [x] implement iterators
 - [x] implement ranges
+- [x] implement iterator based list and forward lists
 - [ ] implement spans
-- [ ] implement iterator based list and forward lists
+- [ ] separate list and forward list implementations, forward list is meant to be more memory efficient, it currently is not
+- [ ] before_begin iterator for forward list
 - [ ] transform and filter functions
 - [ ] storing pointers
     - storing items as pointers is not intuitive